Community colleges in the United States: Terminology and control

 In several California cities, community colleges are often called "city colleges", since they are municipally funded and designed to serve the needs of the residents of the city in which they are situated.
 However, the state's public two-year colleges are not solely found in its larger cities.

-New York City's network of community colleges was established outside of the CUNY system, and they integrated into that system at the insistence of the state government.
+New York City's network of community colleges was established outside of the CUNY (City University of New York) system, and they integrated into that system at the insistence of the state government.
 Another example is Westchester Community College.
 In the late 1940s, the county operated a popular vocational institute.
 The New York state government required that the county transform its technical institute into a community college.
 The county government resisted this transformation, as it would be responsible for a third of the new institution's operating costs (in contrast, the state paid for all of the technical institute's operating costs).
 After a series of very heated meetings, fully reported in the local press, the county was forced to conform to the state government's wishes.

 The origins, purposes, and funding of public two-year colleges varies widely among the states and, as in California, within states.
 Because the role played by rural community colleges in preparing excess rural youth for productive careers in urban centers is not well understood by policy makers, these smaller institutions do not receive sufficient state funding to offset their weak tax bases and, because of their relatively small size, they bear much higher per-student costs when compared to urban community colleges.
 This inequity in basic institutional funding has led to the creation of such organizations as the Community Colleges of Appalachia and the tribal college association, which have sought to promote more equitable funding irrespective of an institution's size or location.